gabslim912/lifftcashew3/_faqs/what-is-the-main-goal-of-sfl-international-through-the-lifft-cashew-project.md

 ---
-title: What is the main goal of SFL International through the Lifft Cashew Project?
+title: What is the duration of the project?
-answer: Through the LIFFT-Cashew program, SFL wants to contribute to the increase of production and bargaining power of small farmers, by providing capacity building, networking, and support to various local trade associations
+answer: The project covers a period of six (6) years, from 2017 to 2023.
 number: 3

 ---